 - an unusual discharge from the vagina or anus

 - lumps or skin growths around the genitals or bottom (anus)

 - blisters and sores around your genitals or anus

 - warts around your genitals or anus

-- warts in your mouth or throat, but this is very rare
+- warts in your mouth or throat, but this is rare

-If you have some of these symptoms, it doesn’t always mean you have an STI, but it’s worth visiting your GP or nearest sexual health clinic.
+If you have some of these symptoms, it doesn’t always mean you have an STI.
+Other infections such as thrush and bacterial vaginosis can cause similar symptoms, so it’s worth visiting your GP or nearest sexual health clinic if you’re worried.